fightingtheboss/git-basics-terminal/README.txt

 This is my first Git repository.
-Time machines are so cool.
+Time machines are sooooooooo cool.